davidf03/hcdocs/README.md

 <a name="scss-composition-rules-modifying-elements"></a>[Modifiers](#scss-nomenclature-modifiers), including those for variants and themes, may be applied **only** to [blocks](#scss-nomenclature-blocks), i.e. **never** to [elements](#scss-nomenclature-elements).
 For element modification, see [§Nomenclature.BEMModifiedElements](#scss-nomenclature-modified-elements) and [§FileStructure.VariantAndThemeModifierClasses](#scss-file-structure-variant-theme-modifiers).

-[<a name="scss-composition-rules-element-states"></a>State Classes](#scss-nomenclature-types-state-classes) may directly modify [elements](#scss-nomenclature-elements); however, this should be avoided, and the state description simplified to the [block](#scss-nomenclature-blocks) level, wherever possible.
+<a name="scss-composition-rules-element-states"></a>[State Classes](#scss-nomenclature-types-state-classes) may directly modify [elements](#scss-nomenclature-elements); however, this should be avoided, and the state description simplified to the [block](#scss-nomenclature-blocks) level, wherever possible.

 <a name="scss-composition-rules-inter-referencing"></a>[Class structures](#scss-nomenclature-anatomy-note) referencing other class structures should be **avoided at all costs**.
 In most cases it should be possible to extend a class structure to provide itself interfaces for accessing subordinated structures.
-One structure should never need access to another's [elements](#scss-nomenclature-elements) or [modifiers](#scss-nomenclature-modifiers); however, [State Classes](#scss-nomenclature-types-state-classes) follow essentially the same [rule as for elements](#scss-composition-rules-element-states), with simplification similarly aimed away from the (super-structure) element and toward the (sub-structure) [block](#scss-nomenclature-blocks).
-The resulting file structure would be modelled no differently from the one illustrated below in [§FileStructure.GeneralStructureAndFormatting](#scss-file-structure-general).
+One structure should never need access to another's [elements](#scss-nomenclature-elements) or [modifiers](#scss-nomenclature-modifiers).
+[State Classes](#scss-nomenclature-types-state-classes) are an exception to this rule.
+For more information on composition with State Classes, see [§ClassTypes.StateClasses](#scss-composition-state-classes) below.

 Relational selectors should select elements of blocks, not blocks themselves, to avoid unnecessarily connecting any two class structures.